-ACTION: USACE is working with partners to better understand the issues and what solutions should be proposed.
-Many of the delays and challenges come from processing the Congressional notifications required by legislation.
+ACTION: USACE is aware of the concerns and plans to seek ways to streamline and improve the contributed funds process.
 USACE is reviewing the policies of other Federal agencies to identify additional concepts to enable use of non-Federal funds.

 - Metrics: A review of budget and performance metrics has been encouraged as partners have expressed concerns with the current metrics.

-ACTION: USACE is working to develop proposals for consideration that aim to reduce the USACE construction portfolio while improving overall delivery and leveraging limited Federal funding.
+ACTION: USACE has developed proposals for consideration that aim to reduce the USACE construction portfolio while improving overall delivery and leveraging limited Federal funding.

-- Multi-Year Capital Plan: Partners are supportive of a five-year action plan and the transparency such a plan would provide, acknowledging that funding comes in one-year increments.
+- Multi-Year Capital Plan: Partners are supportive of a multi-year action plan and the transparency such a plan would provide, acknowledging that funding comes in one-year increments.

-ACTION: USACE acknowledges that long term capital planning is a superior planning approach for implementation of large capital projects.
-USACE is working to develop proposals for consideration that improve multi-year capital planning abilities.
+ACTION: USACE acknowledges that long-term capital planning is a superior planning approach for implementation of large capital projects.
+USACE is actively working to develop a multi-year investment strategy that would help address this issue.